galexrt/k8sglue/README.md

 * Results in: Sync the given Salt states directory to each salt-master(s).

 > **NOTE** Look into if it may also be a good thing to sync the pillars and mines between the salt-master(s).

-### `k8sglue machine prepare`

-1. k8sglue writes a Saltstack Roster file with given roles for the node(s) given specified as `minion_opts`, but only triggering salt-minion and common state.
-1. k8sglue uses `salt-ssh` to:
-    1. Run the base install ( which includes the `common` and `salt-minion` states).
-    * Results in: Configured salt-minion and basic configured machine.
-1. k8sglue uses `salt-ssh` to get the salt-minion public key.
-1. Connect to each salt-master(s) and accept the public key.
-* Results in: One or more nodes to be prepared and joined in the cluster.

-### Automatic machine join to cluster

-#### Requirements for a machine

-* `salt-minion` installed and configured to use the salt-master(s) of the cluster.
-* Must have the Salt SSH deploy public key allowed to connect as `root` or other user that can do passwordless `sudo`.
-    * **NOTE**: This is needed so the salt-master(s) can verify the salt-minion's public key.

-#### Instructions

-1. The machine must have `salt-minion` installed which is already configured to go to one of the salt-master(s).
-    1. One can use `k8sglue machine join` or (when written) `salt-ssh` to trigger the configuration.
-1. Machine's salt-minion connects to salt-master(s), an event will trigger and cause the salt-master to run `salt-run salt.runners.manage.safe_accept` for that machine.
-    1. On success, a high state will be triggered for that machine.
-    1. On connection failure, it was probably a "bad" machine that tried to connect to the salt-master(s).
-* Results in: a new machine added to the cluster.

 ## Goals
 ### Primary Goals